m2osw/eventdispatcher/snaplogger/README.md

 ### Acknowledge UDP Messages

-This parameter defines whether the snaplogger appender should acknowledge arrival of UDP packets it sends.
-The messages will include the necessary information to send the acknowledgement.
-If you do not mind too much losing some packets, then turning off the acknowledgement signals will ease the load over your network.
+This parameter defines whether the snaplogger deamon should acknowledge arrival of UDP packets it receives.
+The messages include the necessary information about where to send the acknowledgement.
+If you do not mind too much losing some packets, then turning off the acknowledgement signals ease the load over your network.

     acknowledge=none|severity|all
     acknowledge_severity=<severity>